Windows 8 RT

 • Desktop mode limited to built‑in Microsoft apps

-• Drivers limited to ARM‑compiled versions only
+• Drivers required ARM‑compiled versions only

 Major Features

-Windows RT focused on mobility, security, and long battery life, offering a locked‑down environment similar to mobile operating systems.
+Windows RT focused on mobility, security, and long battery life.
+It delivered a simplified,

 Key Additions